Struggling Boston church may cash in on rare 1640 book

-CAMBRIDGE, Massachusetts (Reuters) - A Massachusetts church may sell a copy of the first book published in the American colonies - a volume sometimes called the Gutenberg Bible of America - to help sustain its 343-year-old ministry.
+CAMBRIDGE, Mass., Nov 30 (Reuters) - A 19th century Massachusetts church may sell a copy of the first book published in the American colonies - a volume sometimes called the Gutenberg Bible of America - to help cover repair costs and sustain its ministry.

 The Old South Church in Boston plans to vote at a meeting on Sunday whether to sell one of its two copies of the book of psalms printed in Cambridge, Massachusetts, in 1640 and expected to sell at auction for $10 million to $20 million, Senior Minister Nancy Taylor said on Friday.

-The church, a nonprofit organization dating back to 1669, was considering the sale because it needed money to maintain its building, a National Historic Landmark built in 1875, and support its work with the public and the poor, she said.
+The church, a nonprofit organization, was considering the sale because it needed money to maintain its building, a National Historic Landmark built in 1875, and support its work with the public and the poor, she said.

 “It’s a sign of the times,” Taylor said.
 “We are a true sanctuary in the city.
 We think this is an important ministry that we want to keep going.”